cyberconsecurity/Unifi/README.md

-These are the latest Unifi images as of 4 April 2025 Image format is PNG and AVIF
+These are the latest Unifi images as of 4 April 2025, Image format is PNG and AVIF,
 Visio Stencils